aldevvv/nexstjs/README.md

 ## Support

-If this tool saves you time:
+If This Tool Saves You Time:

-**Give it a star** on GitHub
+**Give It a Star** on GitHub

-**Share with your team** - Help others discover it
+**Share WIth Your Team** - Help Others Discover It

-**Provide feedback** - Open issues or discussions
+**Provide Feedback** - Open Issues or Discussions

-**Sponsor** - Consider sponsoring if this becomes part of your workflow
+**Sponsor** - Consider Sponsoring If This Becomes Part of Your Workflow

-Built with care for the developer community.
+Built With Love for The Developer Community.